 Preparation for anything is key, and we hope our guide has helped you prepare to take on Scandinavia on a budget.
 From free museums, to luscious parks, and art installations, we’re sure you’ll get the full experience without spending tons!

 If you need more information to help you plan your vacation in Scandinavia, click here for a range of helpful tips, city guides, food guides, and more.
-For all the latest news at Famous Hostels, follow us or subscribe on Instagram, Facebook, and Youtube.
+For all the latest news at Famous Hostels, follow us or subscribe on Instagram, Facebook, Pinterest, and Youtube.